Candela and Schreier Surgical

 Surgical Oncologists & Robotic Surgery Specialists located in West Hills, CA & Thousand Oaks, CA, serving the San Fernando Valley

 If you need gallbladder removal, finding the right specialist can make the experience far less stressful.
-At Candela and Schreier Medical Corporation, Dr. Frank Candela and Dr. David Schreier have helped hundreds of patients in the West San Fernando Valley area of California with gallbladder removal.
+At West Valley Surgeons, in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, Dr. Frank Candela and Dr. David Schreier have helped hundreds of patients with gallbladder removal.
 If you’d like to learn more about the process, book an appointment for a face-to-face consultation today.
 You can set up your appointment online or call to check availability.

 Your gallbladder is a small organ found just under your ribs on the right side of your abdomen.
 It acts as a storage area for bile, which helps your body absorb fat from the food you eat.
 Bile is produced by your liver, so having your gallbladder removed does not inhibit normal bodily function.